src-d/blog/content/post/gld.md

 dramatically.
 Thus we should first render markup to HTML and then extract plain text content from HTML. go-license-detector currently supports Markdown through [russross/blackfriday](https://github.com/russross/blackfriday) and ReST through [hhatto/gorst](https://github.com/hhatto/gorst).
-HTMl tags are stripped with `golang.org/x/net/html` and a custom HTML entity recognizer.
+HTML tags are stripped with `golang.org/x/net/html` and a custom HTML entity recognizer.

 Having a plain text license, we need to normalize it.
 SPDX has a list of rules which do not affect accuracy, and we leverage it.
 However, our goal is data mining, so we can normalize aggressively.
 We designed a three-level normalization pipeline.
 The first one is SPDX with some other rules which do not affect the detection accuracy.
 The second one removes punctuation and lines with copyright information.
-We apparently lose some data but our detection more robust to random deviations such as dots in the end of the section names or multiple copyright notices in the header.
+We apparently lose some data but our detection is more robust to random deviations such as dots in the end of the section names or multiple copyright notices in the header.
 Finally, the third level removes letter accents (e.g. ñ becomes n, á becomes a, etc.) and removes all non-alphanumeric characters.